NehalSinghal/beautifulmindmaps/index.md

 - So a fairly **transparent** system!
 Thus, **trusted**.
 - Thus, files and trades were **immutable**!
 Since we couldn't change files we also couldn't change trades once placed.
 -  Immutability ensured genuineness of trades published in realtime.
-15. While, academically PROFITCHAIN received far and wide appreciation, it also brought in focus the other side of  **human psychology** that looks for _exploiting_ others, either as service provider or client.
+15. While, academically it received far and wide appreciation, it also brought in focus the other side of  **human psychology** that looks for _exploiting_ others, either as service provider or client.
 16. Investor clients **primarily** didn't follow the plan.
 Reason, ofcourse **lack of TRUST** despite great verified profitable performance.
 - They always attempted to transfer complete risk on one party who trade financial markets, manage negative moods of clients, who call at straight 9 AM just at start of market without making due and complete settlement payments.
 - This led to our strict policy of **NO SETTLEMENTS, NO TRADING.**